elios264/interaktion-panel-v2/README.md

 - delete section
 - clone
 - import-export
 - add jobs capabilities

 - endpoint to return all the contents
-- settings section (darkMode, loginType, menuOrder)
 - check what original interaktion has.
+- settings section (darkMode, loginType (prevent user registration backend), menuOrder)
 - paste of editor does not work
-- prevent user registration backend
+- update libs